 We have developed an internal mechanism to ensure that our entire business model remains sustainable and socially responsible.
-We have added new procedures to our credit approval process as a result of which we will not only encourage our existing customers to adopt the Al Baraka Social & Sustainable Finance Priorities, but we will also aim to give preference to working with such new customers who are equally committed to consistently adding more value to their respective communities.
+We have added new procedures to our credit approval

+The Sustainability & Social Responsibility Department was renamed as Social & Sustainable Finance at the Board Meeting held on November 9, 2020. process as a result of which we will not only encourage our existing customers to adopt the Al Baraka Social & Sustainable Finance Priorities, but we will also aim to give preference to working with such new customers who are equally committed to consistently adding more value to their respective communities.